top of page

 STAT 405: R FOR DATA SCIENCE

-Completing assignments and assessments centered around core components of the R programming language, as well as R's applicability to statistical and data science problems.
-Topics include importing data, exploring and visualizing data, applying a variety of statistical methods, and communicating results.
+Completed assignments and assessments centered around core components of the R programming language, as well as R's applicability to statistical and data science problems.
+Topics included importing data, exploring and visualizing data, applying a variety of statistical methods, and communicating results.

 STAT 410: LINEAR REGRESSION

-Completing labs, assignments, assessments, and projects involving linear regression and its applications.
-Topics include simple and multiple linear regression, least squares, analysis of variance, model selection, diagnostics, and remedial measures.
-The course emphasizes real-world data analysis and the implementation of statistical software.
+Completed labs, assignments, assessments, and projects involving linear regression and its applications.
+Topics included simple and multiple linear regression, least squares, analysis of variance, model selection, diagnostics, and remedial measures.
+The course emphasized real-world data analysis and the implementation of statistical software.

 RELEVANT COURSES